Ayeshungjosephat/Sales-data-analysis-dashboard/README.md

-# Sales-data-analysis-dashboard
+# Sales-Data-Analysis-Dashboard
-I developed an interactive dashboard project in excel by creating multiple tables and charts to analyze sales data.
-The process involve includes data processing, data cleaning and data visualization.
+## Project Objective
+Develop a comprehensive two-year sales report to analyze sales trends, identify top-performing products, and uncover growth opportunities.
+The insights will help optimize strategies to increase sales and revenue in the coming years.